 - Adjusting reservations automatically

-Flight delays can have a domino effect on passengers’ other reservations like airport pickup, hotel’s check-in, etc. A company called Yilu is currently working on aggregating all travel reservations into a single system, which would automatically modify reservations in the event of delays or cancellations.
+Flight delays can have a domino effect on passengers’ other reservations like airport pickup, hotel’s check-in, etc. Yilu is currently working on aggregating all travel reservations into a single system, which would automatically modify reservations in the event of delays or cancellations.

 - Predicting flight delays

-JetBlue Technology Ventures (partnering with Lumo) have developed statistical models that simulate conditions of the flight; the data from this gets converted into a rating score providing a real-time (Which meaning of ‘pitch’ is being used here?) of whether travellers will encounter delays or not.
+JetBlue Technology Ventures (partnering with Lumo) have developed statistical models that simulate the flight conditions; the data from this gets converted into a rating score providing a real-time (Which meaning of ‘pitch’ is being used here?) of whether travellers will encounter delays or not.

 - Handling bags through self-driving cars

 How about your self-driving cars handling your bags?
-British Airways’ Senior Design Manager, Cooper said that an airport’s highly regulated environment is ideal for automated vehicles to route bags to their correct flights.
+British Airways’ Senior Design Manager, Mr Cooper, said that an airport’s highly regulated environment is ideal for automated vehicles to route bags to their correct flights.

 - Face scans